 Frequently Asked Questions

-Relationship between the John Howard Association and the Illinois Department of Corrections (IDOC)
+What is the relationship between the John Howard Association and the Illinois Department of Corrections (IDOC)?

 The JHA is not a state agency, and the Association is not funded by the state or federal governments.
 We maintain a relationship with IDOC that is founded upon mutual respect.
 Our goal is to improve the corrections system in ways that will benefit the general public, staff, administrators, and individuals who are incarcerated, as well as their families and the communities to which they return.
 IDOC allows JHA into facilities to conduct monitoring tours, and we are afforded “privileged mail status,” which provides greater confidentiality to those in the corrections system.